Photovoltaics: Manufacturing of PV systems

 Overall the manufacturing process of creating solar photovoltaics is simple in that it does not require the culmination of many complex or moving parts.
 Because of the solid-state nature of PV systems, they often have relatively long lifetimes, anywhere from 10 to 30 years.
 To increase the electrical output of a PV system, the manufacturer must simply add more photovoltaic components.
 Because of this, economies of scale are important for manufacturers as costs decrease with increasing output.

 While there are many types of PV systems known to be effective, crystalline silicon PV accounted for around 90% of the worldwide production of PV in 2013.
 Manufacturing silicon PV systems has several steps.
 First, polysilicon is processed from mined quartz until it is very pure (semi-conductor grade).
-This is melted down when small amounts of boron, a group III element, are added to make a p-type semiconductor rich in electron holes.
+This is melted down with small amounts of boron, a group III element, to make a p-type semiconductor rich in electron holes.
 Typically using a seed crystal, an ingot of this solution is grown from the liquid polycrystalline.
 The ingot may also be cast in a mold.
 Wafers of this semiconductor material are cut from the bulk material with wire saws, and then go through surface etching before being cleaned.
 Next, the wafers are placed into a phosphorus vapor deposition furnace which lays a very thin layer of phosphorus, a group V element, which creates an n-type semiconducting surface.
 To reduce energy losses, an anti-reflective coating is added to the surface, along with electrical contacts.
 After finishing the cell, cells are connected via electrical circuit according to the specific application and prepared for shipping and installation.